 - 2.4.1 Surveillance will be covert where it is carried out in a manner calculated to ensure that the person or persons subject to the surveillance are unaware that it is or may be taking place. - 2.4.2 Directed surveillance is conducted where it involves the observation of a person or persons with the intention of gathering private information to produce a detailed picture of a person's life, activities and associations.
 However, it does not include covert surveillance carried out by way of an immediate response to events or circumstances which, by their very nature, could not have been foreseen.
 For example, enforcement officers would not require authorisation to conceal themselves and observe a suspicious person who they come across in the course of their normal duties.
-However the longer the observation continues, the less likely it would be considered to be an immediate response. - 2.4.4 Below are some examples where directed surveillance is conducted by the Council: - Monitoring of noise complaints - Monitoring of benefit claimants who have not declared that they are working/living with a partner etc - Surveillance of officers for personnel enquiries or as part of formal investigations
+However the longer the observation continues, the less likely it would be considered to be an immediate response. - 2.4.4 Below are some examples where directed surveillance is conducted by the Council: - Monitoring of noise complaints - Monitoring of benefit claimants who have not declared that they are working/living with a partner etc - Surveillance for formal investigations necessary and the need is proportionate to the investigation being undertaken.
+Mobile surveillance is a specialist skill and should, at all times, be assessed for risks to health and safety of operatives engaged in this activity.
+At no times should road traffic laws or regulations be ignored by officers engaged in mobile surveillance.
+Due regard should be afforded to the driving and surveillance skills of operatives engaged in such activity.
+Under no circumstances will officers engage in high-speed pursuit of vehicles involved in Directed Surveillance operations.